 The growth in spirit was accompanied by a growth in membership, and in 1963 the need for more space was pressing enough that plans were made to expand the existing church.
 The new parish hall was completed and dedicated in 1966.

-In 1970 Grace called the Reverend Harvel Sanders – “Harv” to young and old – to be our new rector.
+In 1970, Grace called the Reverend Harvel Sanders to be the new rector.
 Through new prayer books and hymnals, church controversies great and small, he presided over a congregation that grew and adapted to the times in a remarkably cohesive and congenial manner.
 Certainly, the congregation has changed over the years.
-Harv retired in 2004 and Grace used an intentional two year interim period to reflect on our past, our present and our hoped for future.
-At the end of that time, Grace called The Reverend Shariya Molegoda, to serve as our rector.
-The congregation now boasts a significant number of Sierra Leoneans who have made Grace their church home.
-Our congregation struggles, too, with the issues confronting the church at large.
+Harv retired in 2004 and Grace used an intentional two-year interim period to reflect on our past, our present, and our hopeful future.
+At the end of that time, Grace called The Reverend Shariya Molegoda to serve as our rector.
+In 2018, the Vestry called the Rev. Ian Lasch to be our rector.
+In 2020, the Vestry called Rev. Bill Nesbit to be our Priest-in-Charge, and in 2022 elevated him to Rector.
+The congregation boasts a significant number of Sierra Leoneans who have made Grace their church home.

 "The cause of freedom is not the cause of a race or a sect, a party or a class – it is the cause of humankind,